alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 of everything offered by this little Android editor for Jekyll blogs: Markdown and Asciidoc preview with just a swipe, oAuth login and 2-factor authentication support for the highest level of security with your GitHub account, image upload and resizing, editor extension using "Hyde Transforms."
-And, making sure all the features work after new features are introduced becomes a testability problem; it simply is not easy to make sure new features don't break other working features.
+And, making sure all the features work after new features are introduced becomes a QA problem; it simply is not easy to make sure new features don't break other working features.

 Android is well designed to be tested.
 Thinking about components as "activities" and then parameterizing them